chrokh/toow-old/_sources/chapters/fields.md

 %- Static / instance.
 %- Also works on struct.
 %- Only use private / protected fields.
+% - TODO: Mention uppercase lowercase convention of public and private members.

 %- [Initialized to default value](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/variables)